bhopals/AWSDynamoDB/08-Advanced-DynamoDB.md

 ### DynamoDB Streams and DynamoDB Triggers with AWS Lambda

+- DynamoDB Streams can be used to Trigger AWS Lambda Functions, and these Lambda functions in turn can automatically react to changes in our DynamoDB tables.

 ### Time to Live (TTL) in DynamoDB

 ### Global Tables in DynamoDB